dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-climate-change.md

 to another, then one can zoom out and picture higher-order liquidity flux from groups of nodes to others.

+In a healthy economy, the rate of capital flux is high, but these transactions don't leave nodes with low capitalization.
+However, an economy with a significant amount of wealth in a small group of people can respond in more agile ways to economic crisis, whereas the wealth would tend to be squandered in the same crisis if it were distributed too evently.
+Socialists, especially in America, tend to forget that no economy is an island and leverage the negative aspects of democracy to unwisely short-circuit economy policy in the pursuit of making things "feel" better.
+It's a trap that has played out countless times in
+history: the people sieze power, but don't understand the trials and lessons of their purged leaders with generations of experience.
+Thus, what results is leadership woefully unprepared for the harsh reality of a global economy.

 <a name="leveraging-data-science-to-measure-how-the-economy-serves-the-people" />

 ### [Leveraging Data Science to Measure How The Economy Serves the People](#leveraging-data-science-to-measure-how-the-economy-serves-the-people)